Giving Something Back

 The Motorcycling Amateur Radio Club (or “MARC”) combines the love of motorcycle riding with the powerful capability and convenience of two-way amateur radio.
 Members donate their time and effort to provide communications at selected charity events in their chapter regions.
 The MARC group is open to members without a motorcycle or a ham radio.
 There are many roles we provide during our events.

 Motorcycle Mobile – The Beginning

-Much to their surprise, their idea appeared to be a novel one, as there was little or no literature or information available on the topic.
+Much to their surprise, their idea appeared to be a novel one, as there was little or no information available on the topic.

 Undaunted, the desire to find a solution and become “motorcycle mobile” caused them to begin experimenting with different combinations and variations of radio equipment to find the “optimum” solution.
 Some ideas, by today’s standards, would seem almost silly.
-But, these pioneers steadfastly refused to give in to failure, and they kept on.
+But, these pioneers steadfastly refused to give in to failure so they kept on.

 School of Hard Knocks

 True, there were failures.
 They spent countless dollars and hundreds of hours searching for the best solutions in antenna selection and performance, radio installation, while maintaining a steady focus on safe operations.
 One might say they informally created the “MARC University” focusing on the “school of hard knocks” as their primary course offering!